 Management estimates that mineral resources at Dolores, as at December 31, 2014, are as follows:

 |Resource Category||Tonnes (Mt)||Grams of Silver per tonne||Grams of Gold per tonne|

 1. These mineral resources are in addition to Dolores mineral reserves.
-Estimated using a price of $40 per ounce of silver and $2,000 per ounce gold.
+Estimated resources are constrained within an optimized open pit shell and mineable underground shapes using metal prices of $30 per ounce of silver and $1,400 per ounce gold.

 2. Mineral resource estimates for Dolores were prepared under the supervision of, or were reviewed by, Michael Steinmann, P.Geo., and Martin G. Wafforn, P.Eng., as Qualified Persons as that term is defined in NI 43-101.

 Mineral reserve estimates are based on a number of assumptions that include metallurgical, taxation and economic parameters.
 Increasing costs or increasing taxation could have a negative impact on the estimation of mineral reserves.
 There are currently no known factors that may have a material negative impact on the estimate of mineral reserves or mineral resources at Dolores.